 Linda F. R. Omobien is an At Large member of Council.
 She was first elected in 2009 to a four-year term.
-Since that time, she has been re-elected twice.
-She is chair of the Health & Social Services Committee, vice chair of the Planning and Rules Committees, and serves on the Budget & Finance Committee and the Committee on Committees.
+Since that time, she has been re-elected three times.
+She is chair of the Health & Social Services Committee, vice chair of the Budget & Finance Committee, and serves on the Rules on Committee.

 Omobien serves on several National League of Cities’ (NLC) Committees, and Affiliates’ Boards: Transportation and Infrastructure Services Committee; Women in Municipal Government (WIMG) and National Black Caucus of Local Elected Officials (NBC-LEO).
 These are advocacy vehicles used to lobby Congress for support of the challenges facing local communities.
 At the 2017 NLC’s City Summit Conference in Charlotte, NC, Mrs. Omobien was awarded the “Gold Certificate” for trainings in Strategic Planning; Developing & Sustaining 21st Century Cities, Race, Equity and Leadership (REAL), etc.

 Prior to her service on Akron City Council, Omobien served on the Akron Board of Education for 16 years.
 She also had the distinct privilege of serving as the 2006 President of The Ohio School Boards Association’s (OSBA).
 During this time, she presided over the Board of Trustees and Executive Committee, as well as the Student Achievement Leadership Team (SALT) of which she was a charter member.
 This was the first time a board member from the Akron Board of Education and an urban board member from Northeast Ohio has ever served in this capacity.
 She chaired the Legislative Platform Committee and was a member of the Conference Planning Committee and Northeast Region Executive Committee.
 Her OSBA honors include several Awards of Achievement and the prestigious Master Board Member award which she earned in 2003.